rranelli/rranelli.github.io/_posts/24-08-2015-caveats-with-ruby-interrupt.md

     I'm about to be terminated...
     received Exception SIGTERM

-    Doing some cleanup work to terminate things gracefully, like freeing resources, closing files, checking out database connections, that sort of thing ...
+    Doing some clean up work to terminate things gracefully, like freeing resources, closing files, checking out database connections, that sort of thing ...